At least 80 people are killed Friday, opposition group says

 As the government forces rained artillery rounds into the town, a number of village residents fled their houses, going into the streets, where many of them were shot dead by the government militias, the activists told CNN.

 The Syrian Human Rights League, based in Cairo, said electric power and communications were cut in Tremseh in the incident.

 The LCC said the “regime has also drawn a line of sectarian demarcation to leave Syrians terrorized from one another.”
 That was a reference to sectarian strife between, for example, Sunnis, the predominant religious group in Syria, and Alawites, the offshoot of Shiite Islam that dominates the government.

 Rafif Jouejati, an LCC spokeswoman, said sectarian incidents have been “isolated,” and the regime was attempting – with little success – to sow ethnic and religious divisions.

 “The reality is the peaceful movement continues to thrive despite the regime’s best attempts,” she said.

-In a report in state media, Syria blamed “armed terrorist groups” for the violence.
+The state-run Syrian Arab News Agency blamed “armed terrorist groups” for the violence.
 It said the government said residents called security forces for help after the terrorist groups raided the neighborhood.